 Turkish residents are taxed on their worldwide income on a scale from 15% to 35%.
 If your only income is from employment in Turkey, tax will be deducted at source and you don’t need to file a Turkish tax return.

 Capital gains in turkey are considered ordinary income for tax purposes.

 Foreigners living in Turkey are considered a resident for tax purposes if their home is in Turkey, or if they spend a period of 6 months or more in Turkey in a year.

 The Turkish tax year is the same as the US, which is to say the calendar year.
-Tax returns are due by March 25th.
+Tax returns are due by March31st.
 The Turkish tax authority is called the Revenue Administration.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Turkey that you contact a US expat tax specialist.